 The term might or might not reflect any varied characteristics in the wine itself; it could be used for marketing purposes.
-If you see the term on a wine, check if the estate is reputable and/or has included the age of the vine on the label as well to verify if the vine is, in fact, old.
+If you see the term on a wine bottle, check if the estate is reputable and/or has included the age of the vine on the label as well to verify if the vine is, in fact, old.

 Old Vines around the world have different names that are basically translations of the term into the respective languages: